 The Croatian city of Split is an unforgettable destination.
 It has such a rich vibe and ambiance that it’s definitely worth more than a mere visit or two.
 The city’s history and culture is vibrant, and there’s just so much to see and do.

-The surrounding region is also one of the most charming in this part of the world, and it just oozes with spirit and atmosphere.
+The region surrounding Split, Croatia is also one of the most charming in this part of the world, and it just oozes with spirit and atmosphere.
 There are a lot of Split tours that are completely worth the time, and here are some of them.
 If you aren’t interested in a tour, use this Split travel guide to help you plan your time.

 Split Tours You Simply Cannot Miss

 Considered the most famous Croatian attraction, Plitvice Lakes is definitely a stunning and unforgettable destination.
 It’s a National Park, one that’s also a UNESCO World Heritage Site, and it’s just brimming with natural beauty.

 Plitvice Lakes is a complex of 16 interconnected lakes, as well as plenty of natural waterfalls, a pristine surrounding forest, and many natural winding paths.
 The region has a lot of hiking paths, too, and it’s one of those spots that’s pretty much ideal for nature photography.

 Krka River Waterfalls

 This is another National Park, and it’s known for its contrast of dramatic, exciting beauty and unbelievably tranquil spots.
 Krka River National Park was established in the 1980s, and since then, it’s become an incredibly popular destination.

 The park is located around the Krka River, which flows all the way through the Dinaric Mountains, only to end near Sibenik in the Adriatic Sea.